Database connection in Version 1 Process

 - Extract/export some rows from the various tables

-- something like SELECT column_name(s) FROM patients LIMIT 1000;is written topatients.csv
+SELECT column_name(s) FROM patients LIMIT 1000;is written topatients.csv

 - the usual scan reports are performed on these subsets

-- when carrot-transform is invoked instead of --input-dirone specifies--input-db-urlwith a database connection string
+--input-dirone specifies--input-db-urlwith a database connection string

-- the --person-fileparameter should still point to the equivalent ofperson_tablename.csv
+--person-fileparameter should still point to the equivalent ofperson_tablename.csv - the

-- the --rules-fileparameter needs to refer to a file on the disk as usual
+--rules-fileparameter needs to refer to a file on the disk as usual

-- Carrot Transform will still write data to --output-dirand otherwise operate as normal
+--output-dirand otherwise operate as normal

 - The following parameters have undefined behaviour with this functionality